-So what does it mean to Get it, Want it, and Have the Capacity to do it?
+Get it, Want it, and Have the Capacity to do it?

 Getting it means that the person understands the role.
 Their brain is just wired the right way to understand what is required of them and how that should be achieved.
 Another way of thinking about Getting It is, “would this person know what to do, if they were simply left to do it with no guidance.”